algorythmist/jmetric/README.md

 # jmetric

-Distance metrics and norms implementations in Java
+Distance metrics and norm implementations in Java

 - Euclidean
 - Manhattan